 Most of the Laboratory's principal facilities are located near the center of the site.
-The developed area is approximately 1,650 acres:
+The developed area is approximately 1,800 acres:

-- 500 acres originally developed by the Army (as part of Camp Upton) and still used for offices and other operational buildings - 200 acres occupied by large, specialized research facilities - 550 acres used for outlying facilities, such as the Sewage Treatment Plant, research agricultural fields, housing facilities, and fire breaks - 400 acres of roads, parking lots, and connecting areas
+- 500 acres originally developed by the Army (as part of Camp Upton) and still used for offices and other operational buildings - 200 acres occupied by large, specialized research facilities - 550 acres used for outlying facilities, such as the Sewage Treatment Plant, research agricultural fields, housing facilities, and fire breaks - 400 acres of roads, parking lots, and connecting areas - 200 acres under development for the Long Island Solar Farm

-The balance of the site, approximately 3,600 acres, is mostly wooded and represents the native pine barrens ecosystem.
+The balance of the site, approximately 3,500 acres, is mostly wooded and represents the native pine barrens ecosystem.